Operative Professional: Certified IT Systems Manager

-They design technical optimised IT solutions in line with the market.
+They design technically optimised IT solutions in line with the market.
 They plan, manage and monitor IT development projects and take part in the leadership of employees.

 Certified IT Business Manager

 They lead independently and self-dependent IT projects.
 They are responsible for specific aims like chronological, financial, and human resources.
 They take part in the leadership of employees.

 Certified IT Business Consultant

-They counsel companies in questions of analysis, definition of aims, development and implementation of IT concepts.
+They advise companies in questions of analysis, definition of aims, development and implementation of IT concepts.
 They consolidate the company by finding potential for development, helping to be competitive and expanding business opportunities.
 They also take part in the leadership of employees.

 Certified IT Marketing Manager

 They supply technically optimised market-conform IT solutions, lead the marketing and purchasing of IT products and IT services.
-They support the company decisions with strategic information in trading and economical terms.
+They support the company decisions with strategic information in trading and economic terms.
 They take part in the leadership of employees.